 This song is simple:

 A neat and tidy 3:29.
 Harmonically it’s simple and instrumentally it’s simple.
-The entire song is built around one acoustic guitar and two voices woven in harmony like ripples from a paddle and tied together by an ambient synth drone that sounds like the folk version of an Indian tanpura.
+The entire song is built around one acoustic guitar and two voices woven in harmony like dragonflies dancing across a pond and tied together by an ambient synth drone that sounds like the folk version of an Indian tanpura.

 But my goodness does that drone do a lot.
-It places the song in a sonic landscape that feels as expansive and exposed as the beach on a winter day.
-Such a great reminder to all of us songwriters how much power subtle, textural elements can add.
+It places the song in a sonic landscape that feels as expansive and exposed as a beach on a cold, winter day.
+Such a great reminder to all of us songwriters out there how much power subtle, textural elements can add.

 As a connoisseur of visual, descriptive lyrics, the first verse is a fine wine: